IMS-AS-LUH/zynq-stewart-platform/README.md

 # Setup System

 > Requirements:
-> - PYNQ Z2 Board with the pynq linux image
+> - PYNQ Z2 Board with the PYNQ Linux image
 > - Servo-based Stewart Platform
-> - A Camera, cost effective actions cam have not worked, and a Raspberry Pi Cam was used to test the system
+> - A Camera, we used a Raspberry Pi Cam

 This section describes the setup process from the side of the board.
 For instructions on building a Stewart Platform, follow, for example, this [guide](https://www.instructables.com/Stewart-Platform/).

 ### Step 1
 The first step is to set up the files on the PYNQ Board.
 This is done by copying all files from the `setup/` directory into Jupyter's main folder at `/home/xilinx/jupyter_notebooks`.
 This is easily done via the web interface.
-This already includes all the Python scripts and prebuilt bitfiles necessary.
+This already includes all the necessary Python scripts and prebuilt bit files.

 Alternatively, the bit files could be built individually and be placed into a folder named `bit_files`.
 They should be labeled `top_level.bit` and `top_level.hwh`.
-The contents of `src/python` also need to be copied into the same folder.
+The contents of `src/python` must also be copied into the same folder.

 ### Step 2
 To connect the board to the platform, follow the pins' allocations in the section `Servo Allocation`.
 The pair of adjacent servos are 0-2,  1-3, and 4-5.
 In a circular clockwise order, 0-2-5-4-3-2.